LLM Application Process

 Wilmington, DE 19803

 Items 1 through 6 are required from all graduate program applicants:

 - Application & Application Fee

-A completed application and $60.00 non-refundable application fee, payable to Delaware Law School.
+A completed application and $60.00 non-refundable application fee.
+Submit payment online.
 Applicants with a U.S. juris doctor degree must be a graduate of an ABA-approved law school juris doctor program.

 - Official Transcripts